Editing

 The selected part can be moved.
 The part is copied if the Ctrl key (Windows) / Option key (Mac) is pressed while moving.

-Stretching or warping a part
+Stretching or Time Warping a part

 Tweakable Edits